pewresearch/prc-block-library/blocks/report-materials/README.md

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Displays a list of all heading blocks set to chapter headings.
+Displays a list of all `core/heading` blocks in a post with an attribute of isChapter set to `true`.

 ## Description